ubc-library-rc/gis-spatial-stories/content/resources-web-mapping.md

 ----

 ## Mapbox
-[Mapbox](https://www.mapbox.com/) is a robust Geospatial Software As A Service (saas) for developers, and includes products such as toolkits for mobile app development, navigation, web maps, and data management.
+[Mapbox](https://www.mapbox.com/) is a robust Geospatial **S**oftware **A**s **A** **S**ervice (saas) for developers, and includes products such as toolkits for mobile app development, navigation, web maps, and data management.
 Mapbox's service model is based on a paid subscription, but they offer a free service tier for those interested in using Mapbox products for learning.
 You will be asked to put in credit card information, however.
 If this is your first time hearing about Mapbox, *[How Mapbox Works](https://docs.mapbox.com/help/getting-started/)* provides a great introduction.

 > #### Mapbox Advantages  ⇡
 > {: .no_toc}